J-Fo-S/scu-app-tech/README.md

 Read the Saylor text chapters 1-2 and the MIT text until section 1.4.
 (And in case you were wondering, yes the MIT text is a more challenging read)

+Enter, organize and format your data however it best makes sense to you [in this spreadsheet](https://docs.google.com/spreadsheets/d/1wp27CPZOgCh5gRY25ixhe5qgbm6cmxw_HAFr098hdjY/edit?usp=sharing) under the tab of your group (will assign in class).
+Include your names in the top row to get credit.